African Parks: History

 African Parks was established in 2000 as the African Parks Management and Finance Company, a privately held company.
 Msimang and Hall-Martin, who previously served as director and CEO of South African National Parks, respectively, held director roles at the newly formed company, as did Fentener van Vlissingen.
 Fearnhead, then head of commercial development for South African National Parks, initially served on the African Parks' advisory board.
-Plans for the company started forming after Fentener van Vlissingen met with Nelson Mandela in 1998, and early supporters included the U.S. Department of State and World Bank.
+Planning for the company began after van Vlissingen met with Nelson Mandela in 1998, and early supporters included the U.S. Department of State and World Bank.

 The first protected areas to be managed by the company were Majete Wildlife Reserve and Liuwa Plain National Park, starting in 2003.
 African Parks had planned to manage Zambia's Sioma Ngwezi National Park, but efforts stalled.
 The holding company was moved from Johannesburg to the Netherlands, and went through some structural changes.
 Eustace, Fearnhead, Hall-Martin, and Msimang became minority shareholders in African Parks B.V., and continued to serve on the company's board.
 The African Parks Foundation was created in the Netherlands and became the company's only shareholder.
 African Parks B.V. was liquidated in 2004.

 During this transition, African Parks entered into agreements to manage Ethiopia's Nechisar National Park and Omo National Park in 2004 and 2005, respectively.
 However, the organization announced plans to terminate these two agreements in December 2007, and stopped managing parks in Ethiopia in 2008.
 African Parks had also entered into agreements to manage Garamba, as well as two Sudanese marine parks in Dungonab Bay and Sanganeb Atoll.
-These agreements did not give the organization full, long-term control, like most of their other contracts.
+These agreements did not give the organization full long-term control, like most of their other contracts.
 More internal changes were made to African Parks after Fentener van Vlissingen died in 2006.
 The organization's headquarters returned in Africa, and African representation returned to the board.